The Battlefield Promotion

 Why Leaders Do This

 The battlefield promotion is weak leadership, not clever problem-solving.
-It’s driven by predictable pressures:
+Its causes are predictable.

-Loyalty over competence.
-In toxic environments, battlefield promotions reward relationships rather than capability.
+In its worst form, the battlefield promotion isn’t even about crisis.
+It’s about loyalty.
 The “Jack” in our scenario is often someone’s protégé or a “founder bro” whose primary qualification is proximity to power.
-This transforms a mistake into deliberate cultural corruption.
+That transforms a mistake into deliberate cultural corruption.

 The Ripple Effects